Lucky Bamboo (Dracaena sanderiana) Indoor Care, Propagation and Common Problems

 How to prune and train a Lucky Bambo that is growing in water

-To encourage a bushy and compact Lucky Bamboo that is growing in water, prune it by cutting the offshoots about 1-2 in. from the main stem.
+To encourage a bushy and compact Lucky Bamboo that is growing in water, prune it by cutting the offshoots about 1-2 inches from the main stem.

 This will encourage the plant to produce new shoots at a point below the cut.
 The cut shoots can be used to start new plants.